 Czech Republic Travel Guide

-Since the fall of communism in 1989, the Czech Republic and its capital Prague has evolved into one of the leading European nations for tourism and travel.
+Since the fall of communism in 1989, the Czech Republic and its capital Prague have evolved into one of the leading European nations for tourism and travel.

 The Czech Republic is divided up into 13 regions.
 Karlovy Vary, Liberec, Moravian- Silesian, Pardubice, Usti, Vysocina, Zlin, South Bohemia, Hradec Kralove, Olomouc, Pilsen, Central Bohemia and South Moravia.

-The country as a whole has numerous UNESCO protected sites, over 200 castles and chateaux, 4 national parks, over 100 golf courses not to mention many urban conservation areas and protected landscapes.
+The country as a whole has numerous UNESCO-protected sites, over 200 castles and chateaux, 4 national parks, and over 100 golf courses not to mention many urban conservation areas and protected landscapes.
 The Czech Republic is a country that prides itself on preserving its history and its natural environment.

 Trendy Prague receives many of the headlines as it is ideal for a short break especially with its airport just 17kms from the heart of town.
-A city that has developed new bistros and restaurants, both traditional and hipster cafes, micro breweries and wineries.
-Add to that year round attractions including farmers markets, summer fayre’s and the famous Christmas markets.
-Then there is the history in Prague with its impressive Gothic architecture, castle ramparts, Prazsky Hrad Castle, and St Vitus Cathedral towering over the city.
-For entertainments you have the national opera that re-opened in 2020, the national museum and also the national gallery.
+A city that has developed new bistros and restaurants, both traditional and hipster cafes, microbreweries, and wineries.
+Add to that year-round attraction including farmers’ markets, summer fayre’s and the famous Christmas markets.
+Then there is the history of Prague with its impressive Gothic architecture, castle ramparts, Prazsky Hrad Castle, and St Vitus Cathedral towering over the city.
+For entertainment, you have the national opera that re-opened in 2020, the national museum, and also the national gallery.

 In Moravia and South Bohemia, there are medieval towns, festivals, castles, fortresses, and chateaux.
 The Spa towns in Bohemia have a reputation of being some of the very best in the world.

-For nature, there are over 600 protected parks allowing for hiking, walking, and with over 37,000 kms of routes – cycling.
+For nature, there are over 600 protected parks allowing for hiking, walking, and with over 37,000 km of routes – cycling.

-Rightly so the Czech Republic and its friendly welcoming people has emerged as one of Europe’s favorite countries for holidays, relaxation and adventure.
+Whether it’s a short break for a winter in Prague or a Summer vacation the Czech Republic and its friendly welcoming people have emerged as one of Europe’s favorite countries for holidays, relaxation, and adventure.